natesilva/big-config/README.md

 import { config } from '@adpearance-foureyes/big-config';
 import * as AWS from 'aws-sdk';

-// if you are going to use AWS, it’s up to you to set up your credentials first const credentials = new AWS.SharedIniFileCredentials({ profile: 'your-profile' });
+// if you are going to use AWS, it’s up to you to set your credentials first const credentials = new AWS.SharedIniFileCredentials({ profile: 'your-profile' });
 AWS.config.credentials = credentials;